 Lori Kozlowski is a writer, editor, producer, and media executive, exploring storytelling in all of its forms.

+This year, in 2019, she became the Editorial Director at Shondland, Shonda Rhimes’ award-winning production and media company.
+In 2017, she founded More Light Media, a new media company focused on producing original works, as well as working with startups, brands, and NGOs on various forms of storytelling.
 She was the producer of virtual reality series Project Empathy, which uses VR to explore human rights and social justice issues.
 The project was funded by Google and premiered content with The Atlantic and at the Democratic National Convention.

 She served as Editorial Director at entertainment and music management company Atom Factory, leading the company’s media division, and co-founded Smashd, a publication and platform about the merger of culture, music, and technology.